 When configuring the SpectraLink 6300 MCU, the PBX interfaces are available as sub-menu selections when defining the Interface Module type using the SpectraLink 6300 MCU Operator's Console.
-Refer to SpectraLink 6300 MCU: Operator's Console for details on configuring the Interface Modules.
-SpectraLink 8000 Telephony Gateways Connect to the SpectraLink 8000 Telephony Gateway using the serial or modem interface.
+Refer to the SpectraLink 6300 MCU: Operator's Console document for details on configuring the Interface Modules.

+SpectraLink 8000 Telephony Gateways

+Connect to the SpectraLink 8000 Telephony Gateway using the serial or modem interface.
 From the Main Menu, choose Gateway Configuration.
-Scroll to Telephone Switch Type and press enter to change this field, from the Submenu of PBX types, select Mitel.
-Refer to SpectraLink 8000 Telephony Gateway: Administration Guide for SRP for details on configuring the Telephone Switch Type.
-Key-mapping the Handset to Emulate the Superset 420
+Scroll to Telephone Switch Type and press enter to change this field, from the Submenu of PBX types, select DEFINITY.
+Refer to the SpectraLink 8000 Telephony Gateway: Administration Guide for SRP document for details on configuring the Telephone Switch Type.

+Key-mapping the Handset to Emulate 8410D Functionality